Risk Quantification in Stochastic Simulation under Input Uncertainty

-In conclusion, the simulation results for the $M/M/1$ queueing system provide empirical evidences for the importance and necessity of risk quantification in stochastic simulation under input uncertainty, as well as the advantages of solving the associated budget allocation problem for efficient nested simulation.
+In conclusion, the simulation results for the sharing economy model provide empirical evidences for the importance and necessity of risk quantification in stochastic simulation under input uncertainty, as well as the advantages of solving the associated budget allocation problem for efficient nested simulation.